Waste management officers handle the transportation and management of waste and recycling

 Work experience

-Pre-entry work experience is often sought by employers so you should make the most of work experience placements arranged through your college or university.
+Pre-entry work experience is highly valued by employers so you should make the most of any placements arranged through your college or university.
 You could also contact your local council and find out what work experience opportunities they offer.
 This will help you meet people and acquire the necessary understanding of current issues.
 If you're studying for a relevant degree, choosing a dissertation that is linked to an employer can be a good way to network and gain experience.

 Find community recycling networks in your area and ask about voluntary work opportunities.
 Working on recycling or environmental projects can help you build experience and develop useful contacts.